Seetochka/java-filmorate/README.md

         login,
         name,
         birthday
-FROM users
+FROM user
 WHERE id IN (
         SELECT user_id
-        FROM friends
+        FROM friend
         WHERE friend_id = {id}
         UNION
         SELECT friend_id
-        FROM friends
+        FROM friend
         WHERE user_id = {id}
 )
 ```